rust-lang/rfcs/text/0000-target-tier-policy.md

 release.
 A tier 1 target is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.
-(The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, and whether the demotion or removal can be a planned and scheduled action.)
+(The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, whether the target has been part of a stable release yet, and whether the demotion or removal can be a planned and scheduled action.)

 Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the compiler and